This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 should be used instead of the default protocol-specific description.
 This

-description is used in the registry legend, so it should have as many
+description is used in the registry legend, so it must have as many entries

-entries as there will be flags (two for a binary flag, as many as there are
+as there will be flags (two for a binary flag, as many as there are cases

 an (updated) object of class 'registry' with the additional flag defined here.